sschwag/Mini-Project-2/README.md

   #      Problem Statement

   Our goal is categorize customers based on their likelihood of responding “yes” or “no” to a bank’s telephone marketing campaign.
 The dataset included 41188 observations from May 2008 – November 2010, across 20 different columns.
 We performed EDA, univariate analysis, bivariate analysis, K-means clustering, and 5 different supervised learning methods on this data to familiarize ourselves with using  MLlib within PySpark.

+From this analysis, we saw that the Gradient-Boosted Tree performed the best of the five supervised learning methods.
+We also discovered in the bivariate analysis that the duration of a call is an important factor for determining the outcome.
+Calls that extend for longer time are more likely to result in a deposit than calls that are shorter.